Tahlil/tahlil/README.md

 Web3 Engineer
 -------------

-I am the founding blockchain engineer of Leveor and also currently working at a Silicon Valley based venture studio, Tero Labs LLC.
+I am the founding blockchain engineer of Leveor and also currently working at a Silicon Valley-based venture studio, Tero Labs LLC.
 I have been working in the web3 space for around 7 years.
 I am working professionally in the software industry for around 6 years and last 3 years I have been working in web3 professionally.
 I also have 5 International blockchain olympiad awards and multiple awards in international web3 hackathons and multiple internationally recognized blockchain certifications.

 * 🌍  I'm based in Dhaka, Bangladesh 🇧🇩
 * 🖥️  See my portfolio at [MyPortfolio](http://tahlil-personal-website.vercel.app/)
 * ✉️  You can contact me at [tahlil@ieee.org](mailto:tahlil@ieee.org)
 * 🧠  I'm learning Advanced Smart contract Development in Rust
 * 🤝  I'm open to collaborating on Web3 Open Source Projects
-* ⚡  One thing about me is that I have a one word name, \`Tahlil\` That's it
+* ⚡  One thing about me is that I have a one-word name, \`Tahlil\` That's it

 ### Skills